 From toddler to Freshman in college and grades in between.

-As a young mom I didn't understand moms that told me "I should treasure the first six months of my baby's life".
+As a young mom I didn’t understand moms that told me “I should treasure the first six months of my baby’s life”.
 The colic, the screaming, the inability to communicate, the lack of sleep, the poopy diapers.
 I hated it all!
 The minutes can be so agonizingly slow but the moments, yes the moments, are gone in a flash.
 Funny how I /so/ understood that with Baby *L*, now two years old.
-Let me go on to say: This goes for all ages; it is the mantra of a mom, from babies to grade school to the
+Let me go on to say: This goes for all ages; it is the mantra of a mom, from babies to grade school to the dreaded growing into their own skin teenage years.

-|The Joys of my Life|
+The Joys of my Life

 I have tear stained cheeks this afternoon after saying goodbye to Josh.
 However, I am so excited for him to go out there and make his own unforgettable moments.
 I am excited for *E* and *C* to flutter their wings as they step into new classrooms with new friends with new journeys before them.
 I will treasure the time with just *L* because I know some day, yes someday, I will say goodbye to him as he heads off to college, too.